wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-security/includes/2-enable-security.md

 Security processes and components contribute to this Azure AD identity as a service (IaaS) architecture.
 Consider:

-- Using static and dynamic conditional access policies.
+- Using static and dynamic Conditional Access policies.
 - Using authentication that's enhanced with multifactor authentication.
 - Subscribing to Azure Security Center or Azure Defender for its integrated vulnerability assessment.
 - Using strong credential management services and policies.